llamnuds/wskr/README.md

 --save=   -v='String' File name, to save in same location as EXE.
 Use single quotes.
 --summary -y          Just give final counts.
 ```
+If saving the results to a file, successes are saved to the file that you specified but prefixed with a "1-", and the failure file is pre-fixed with "0-".

 ## EXAMPLES :-